soerjadi/flask/README.md

 # Python Flask example
-this just sample project for learning flask
+this just sample project for learning web with flask

 How to
 ------